Mental Health in Alabama: Challenges & Resilience

 Alabama’s CBD Laws: A Recipe for Disaster

-Where There is Smoke There is Fire, Where there are Inhalables There Might Be Trouble Alabama House Bill 445, signed into law in May 2025 and effective July 1, 2025, has created unprecedented legal confusion in the state's hemp industry.
+Alabama therapists and teletherapists should be aware that.
+Alabama House Bill 445, signed into law in May 2025 and effective July 1, 2025, has created unprecedented legal confusion in the state's hemp industry.
 The law's use of "smokeable" rather than "inhalable" in its prohibition language has generated a dangerous gray area that could result in felony charges for products that may technically fall outside the statute's scope.
-This analysis examines the legal, practical, and...
+This analysis examines the legal, practical, and constitutional implications of this...

 The Medicaid Crystal Ball: How Therapists Can Predict Insurance Trends and Build Sustainable Practices